tippenein/frp-reflex-talk/README.md

 FRP Reflex Talk
 -----

-Code and slides for the talk about building reflex apps and using FRP effectively to build interactive apps
+Code and slides for the talk about building reactive reflex apps using FRP